youngjae-hur7/omnia/docs/source/Utils/external_nodes.rst

 	cd utils
 	ansible-playbook connect-external-server.yml -i <inventory>

 5. While execution, the playbook will prompt for the root password.
 Enter the root password that has been configured on all servers.
-Ensure that all servers use the same root password.

 6. Navigate to the ``input/omnia_config.yml`` file and modify the ``k8s_offline_install`` variable: